KunalxKushwaha/Volume-Controller/README.md

 🔄 Smoothing logic for stable volume transitions.

-❌ No external hardware or buttons required
+❌ No external hardware or buttons required.

 # Author - Kunal Kushwaha